anmpog/gatsby-personal-site-and-blog/content/blog/first-post/index.md

 ---

 ## First Post Ever!
 Hey!
 Thanks for taking a look at my blog.
-As of yet, I don't have anything to share just yet, but please check again later.
-I will be trying to blog about little tricky technical issues that I run into while coding and my personal interests.
+As of this moment, I don't have anything to share, but please check again later.
+I will be blogging about little tricky technical issues that I run into while coding and some of my personal interests.